It's time to sound off and decide once and for all: RV camping vs. tent camping.

 RV Camping vs. Tent Camping

-Let's review: tent camping is a more "primitive" way of living for a short time while you and your family are away from home, whereas RV camping affords a much more comfortable form of having a getaway without the loss of the creature comforts that we are all used to.
+Let's review: tent camping is a more "primitive" and rugged way of living for a short time while you and your family are away from home, whereas RV camping affords a much more comfortable form of having a getaway without the loss of the creature comforts that we are all used to.

 Either form of camping can use a generator, but in situations like a park campground it may be quite intrusive to other campers.
-RVs can take up a lot of space where a tent, or even multiple tents, have a smaller footprint and can be set on one site.
+RVs can take up a lot of space while a tent, or even multiple tents, have a smaller footprint and can be set on one site.

 RV camping is probably a safer way to enjoy the outdoors, as they have a hard top and are generally grounded from lightning storms, whereas a tent is not and needs to be vacated in an electrical storm situation.